av3000/av-docs/docs/system-design/software/nrwl-nx/nrwl-nx.md

 5. Powerful CLI and Extensions.
 Generate apps, libraries, and even CI/CD pipelines within a few commands.
 Plus supports tools like Jest, Cypress and ESLint.

+Nrwl/Nx fits into the following architectural paradigms:

+- Modular Monorepo Architecture: Focus on modularity and reusability.
+- Micro-Frontend or Multi-Project Architecture: Ideal for managing micro-frontends in a monorepo.
+- Dependency-Driven Architecture: Powered by its project graph and strict dependency rules.
+- Task-Oriented Architecture: Optimized task execution with caching and distribution.
+- Domain-Driven Design (DDD): Encourages domain isolation and organization.
+- CI/CD-Friendly Architecture: Built for modern DevOps workflows.
+- Polyglot Architecture: Supports multiple frameworks and technologies.

 ---

 ### What is a Build System?